Terms & Conditions

 Please ensure that you present yourself in suitable clothing, particularly practical footwear.
 We reserve the right to refuse driving tuition should I feel it necessary due to the pupils misconduct, ill health or if we believe that you are under the influence of alcohol or drugs (prescribed or illegal).
 If we believe you are unfit to drive and/or fail to meet any of these conditions, the lesson will be cancelled at your expense.
 We cannot accept responsibility for any injury, loss or damage arising from a driving lesson.

 Pupils are encouraged to make payments at least one lesson in advance.
 Payments should be made by Bank Transfer at least 48 hours before the start of your lesson.
 Any unused lesson fees will be refunded.
 When cancelling a driving lesson, at least 48 hours notice must be given.
 Failure to do so will result in the lesson being charged at the full rate.
 Except in exceptional circumstances.

-I will do all I can to ensure that your lessons start and finish on time, but I reserve the right to cancel, postpone or change lesson lengths and start/finish times under certain circumstances (e.g. dangerous weather conditions).
-In the event of postponement fees paid in advance will be carried forward and we will re-book yourdriving lesson as soon as possible / convenient.
+We will do all we can to ensure that your lessons start and finish on time, but we reserve the right to cancel, postpone or change lesson lengths and start/finish times under certain circumstances (e.g. dangerous weather conditions).
+In the event of postponement fees paid in advance will be carried forward and we will re-book your driving lesson as soon as possible / convenient.

-I will make every effort to arrive on time for your lesson.
-If I believe I may be more than ten (10) minutes late, I will (where possible) contact you to inform you.
-If I am late, I will either make the time up at the end of the lesson or, if that is not possible, the time will be added onto the next lesson by mutual agreement.
+We will make every effort to arrive on time for your lesson.
+If we believe we may be more than ten (10) minutes late, we will (where possible) contact you to inform you.
+If we are late, we will either make the time up at the end of the lesson or, if that is not possible, the time will be added onto the next lesson by mutual agreement.

 If you are late, the lesson will not be extended and will still finish at the allotted time.